Charles R. Bantz Chancellor’s Community Fellowship and Scholar Award

 Use of Funds:

-The Charles R. Bantz Chancellor's Community Fellowship and Scholar Award grant period is from July 1 through June 30 of each year.
+The Charles R. Bantz Chancellor's Community Fellowship Award grant period is from July 1 through June 30 of each year.
 Funding may be used to support the research as indicated in the proposal and accompanying budget to pay for personnel including IU faculty, staff, and student time while working on the project and in the form of partial salary and release time; direct project expenses such as software, hardware, and event costs; and limited travel costs.

 Funding may not be used to support salaries or indirect expenses for external or community partners.
 The proposal may include funds to provide in-kind services and support to the community organization as part of the collaborative work to address a specific problem.
 The funds also may be used to reimburse community partner organizations for allowable expenses incurred by the organization as part of the project.